noaa-nwfsc/Skagit-IBM/README.md

 Compilation of the GUI also requires a recent (>=3.0) version of [wxWidgets](https://www.wxwidgets.org).
 On Mac, this can be obtained using Homebrew with `brew install wxmac`.

 1. Open a terminal.
-Clone this repository, then navigate to your local copy:
+Clone this repository (as shown below, or with GitHub desktop, or using your other favorite method), then navigate to your local copy:

-        git clone git@github.com:aebratt/fish_cpp_hyak.git
+        git clone git@github.com:noaa-nwfsc/Skagit-IBM.git
-        cd fish_cpp_hyak
+        cd Skagit-IBM

 1. RapidJSON should be installed first.
+See [Troy's build notes](troys_build_notes.md) for how to do this properly.
-Then, fetch additional dependencies (hdf5, netcdf-c, netcdf-cxx) and compile them:
+1. Then, fetch and install additional dependencies (hdf5, netcdf-c, netcdf-cxx) and compile them.
+Again, see [Troy's build notes](troys_build_notes.md) if you have difficulty.

         ./setup.sh

-2. Compile the model executables:
+1. Compile the model executables:

         make